Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Green bottle blue tarantule male Vs Female

 The GreenBottle Blue tarantula shows skittish and nervous behavior under stressful conditions.
-Though the tarantula is not overly defensive, its quick reflexes indicate that it loves to thrive in solitary.
+Though the tarantula is not overly defensive, its quick reflexes indicate that it loves to thrive in solitude.
 In captivity, it is found to explore the terrarium rather than hiding inside a burrow.

 Green Bottle Blue spinning tubular web

-The spiderlings look very different from their adults in terms of color .
+The spiderlings look very different from their adults in terms of color.

 Slings of Green Bottle Blue Tarantula,